 Activity Evidence that supports this approach Challenge number(s) addressed Improve early reading outcomes for disadvantaged pupils in KS1 through the delivery of small group and 1:1 phonics intervention and resources. £6,800 The EEF Teaching and Learning Toolkit suggests that deploying and training TA's to deliver one-to-one or small group targeted interventions can lead to positive outcomes for pupils.
 Success Criteria: Improved pupil outcomes in reading, writing and phonics.
-Improved confidence for pupils in early phonics and reading and comprehension skills.
-3, 4, 5 Contribution to SEND Teaching Assistants to work with identified pupils throughout school to diminish differences between the progress of disadvantaged pupils when compared to non- disadvantaged pupils in phonics, writing and EGPS £32,000 23.5% of pupils with SEND compared to 15.3% national.
+Improved confidence for pupils in early phonics and reading and comprehension 3, 4, 5 Contribution to SEND Teaching Assistants to work with identified pupils throughout school to diminish differences between the progress of disadvantaged pupils when compared to non- disadvantaged pupils in phonics, writing and skills.
+Embed a rigorous approach to learning passports and IEPs as part of the graduated approach and in response to increasing SEND pupil intake for SEND children with the use of B Squared.
+3.5% of pupils with SEND compared to 15.3% national.
 22.9% of our children require SEN support with 2 children on an EHC Plan.
-Success Criteria: Improved pupil outcomes in Prime and Specific Areas in EYS and KS1 and Ks2.
+2, 3, 4 £32,000 Success Criteria: Improved pupil outcomes in Prime and Specific Areas in EYS and KS1 and Ks2.
 Improved parental engagement in storytelling and early reading.
 Consolidation of learning.
 Improved memory skills.
-2, 3, 4 Contribution to HLTA to work with identified pupils and an outside agent on the development of pupil self-regulation their behaviour and developing healthy minds and bodies in order to remove barriers to learning. £21,000 More frequent behaviour difficulties mean- ing pupils are unregulated and unable to fo- cus on their learning.
+Contribution to HLTA to work with identified pupils and an outside agent on the development of pupil self-regulation their More frequent behaviour difficulties meaning pupils are unregulated and unable to focus on their learning.
 We aim to promotes mental health and well-being strategies so that children can present themselves as 'ready to learn' individuals.
-Success Criteria: Improved pupil outcomes in reading, writing and maths 1:1 and/or small group intervention planned to cater for individual needs.
-Pre-teaching to prepare pupils for future learning in order to give confidence 1
+1, 2, 4 behaviour and developing healthy Success Criteria: